 Things to Consider When Choosing a Major

 - Take a self-assessment to learn more about your values, skills and interests.
-What you learn will help you evaluate options and make decisions.
+What you learn may help you evaluate options and make decisions.

-- Complete the Choosing a Major Worksheet (pdf) on the second page of our tip sheet.
+- Complete the Choosing a Major Worksheet (pdf).
 The worksheet is designed to help you collect helpful information, compare your options and make a decision.

 - Meet with your First Year Advisor and Associate Advisor (if applicable) assigned through the Office of the First Year (OFY) to discuss your options and gain advice and guidance.

-- Schedule an appointment with a career counselor to discuss majors and career interests.
+- Schedule an appointment with a career advisor to discuss majors and career interests.

 - Read information provided by the Registrar’s Office on Undergraduate Majors and Minors.

 - Attend academic department open houses, usually held each spring semester.

 The Truth About Majors and Careers

 - Choosing a major does not limit you to only one career choice.